proxmox/proxmox-backup/docs/gui.rst

   :alt: Datastore Configuration

 The Datastore section contains interfaces for creating and managing datastores.
-It contains a button to create a new datastore on the server, as well as a subsection for each datastore on the system, in which you can use the top panel to view:
+It also contains a button for creating a new datastore on the server, as well as a subsection for each datastore on the system, in which you can use the top panel to view:

 * **Summary**: Access a range of datastore usage statistics
 * **Content**: Information on the datastore's backup groups and their respective